Azure/aztk/docs/70-jobs.md

 ```sh
 aztk spark job delete --id <your_job_id>
 ```
+Deleting a Job also permanently deletes any data or logs associated with that cluster.
+If you wish to persist this data, use the `--keep-logs` flag.

 __You are only charged for the job while it is active, Jobs handle provisioning and destorying infrastructure, so you are only charged for the time that your applications are running.__